Fitness Challenge: Mental health is just as important as your physical health

 I had reached my breaking point and I knew that I couldn’t carry on anymore.
 Not at that pace.
 Not at that level.
 Not with three very different personalities demanding 100% of my attention.
 (I can talk about this now – I no longer work with these people).

-My #1 boss, the director, and still one of my favorite people to this day, did exactly what I needed her to do.
+My #1 boss, still one of my favorite people to this day, did exactly what I needed her to do.
 She listened to me.
 She listened to everything I had to say – she really, truly, listened to me.

 At the end of it, she stood up and gave me a hug.